typpo/call-congress/README.md

 Example things to do:

-1. There are a lot of extra dependencies because I used a boilerplate.
-Haven't cleaned this up yet.

-2. A website/landing page.

-3. Better options for return callers (eg. remembering zip code).
+  - Better options for return callers (eg. remembering zip code).
+  - Support for local numbers (city, state representatives).
+  - Remove leftover dependencies from boilerplate that are unnecessary (eg. flash, validator).
+  - Collect info on what user is calling about? (eg. ask user to make a statement)

 ## License (MIT)